Post Divorce Modification

 If a parent does not feel that the arrangement is fair, they will need to request that the court modify the existing order.
 The order must be signed by both parties and their attorneys and will be approved or rejected by a judge.

 There are some cases when both parents cannot agree to modifications of the divorce decree.
 When this occurs, they are required to attend mediation and then a hearing to determine what changes should be made.

 Post divorce modifications can usually only be made by the judge that originally granted the divorce, unless the child has graduated from high school or has moved out of the house.
 If the child has lived in a different county or state for at least 6 months, the case will probably be transferred there for the court there to make any needed changes.

 Modifying a divorce decree should not be taken lightly.
 The court will require proof that changes in one or both of the parents’ current circumstances are material and substantial enough to justify modifications.
 Information that can be provided include:

 Proof that the custodial parent is no longer able to care for the child

 Proof that living with the custodial parent would be detrimental to the well-being of the child

 Proof that a portion or the entirety of the divorce decree has become unworkable due to changes in circumstances

-Lester Van Slyke, Jr. has dealt with countless families whose circumstances have changed since the initial divorce decree was implemented.
+Attorneys Van Slyke and Kestler have dealt with countless families whose circumstances have changed since the initial divorce decree was implemented.
 He will guide you through your options and use his experience and expertise to help you achieve your objectives.
 Contact us today to learn more about our services or to schedule a consultation.